cytoscape/cytoscape-manual/docs/Creating_Networks.md

 2. Select a table file in the file chooser dialog.

-3. Define the interaction parameters by specifying which columns of data contain the Source Interaction, Target Interaction, and Interaction Type.
+3. Define the interaction parameters by specifying which columns of data contain the _Source Interaction_, _Target Interaction_, and _Interaction Type_.
 Clicking on on the arrow to the right of any column header will bring up the interface for selecting source, interaction and target:

     ![](_static/images/Creating_Networks/ImportNetworkDialogDetails.png)